MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTSStepSetDynamicVariable.md

 ### -CleanRule

-Indicates removing all rules.
+Indicates removing all the existing rules.
 This parameter must be used in conjunction with the **AddRule** parameter.

 ```yaml
 Type: SwitchParameter